-- Just beyond the reservoir wall, there is the viewpoint where you can overlook Derwent reservoir and enjoy views stretching towards Bamford Edge.
-Additionally, just a few metres further along the reservoir there is a memorial to Tip the Sheepdog.
-Who, had stayed with her owner’s body for over 100 days back in 1954 until a rescue team found them.
+A few metres further along Derwent Reservoir is a memorial to Tip the Sheepdog.
+Who had stayed with her owner’s body for over 100 days back in 1954 until a rescue team found them.

 Derwent Dam to A57 (Ladybower Reservoir Circular Walk Part 2)

-- 400 metres along the road, take the path on the left-hand side of the road toward the water’s edge.
-The path crosses a few small and slightly narrow bridges whilst weaving in and out of wooded areas.
+400 metres along the road, take the path on the left to get closer to the water’s edge.
+Continue along as it passes a few small bridges and weaves in and out of the woodland.

-- The path runs parallel to the reservoir and road for another 3.5 km – all the way back to the A57.
-Just before the road, there is a large grassy area that gives a stunning viewpoint of Ashopton Viaduct with Bamford Edge in the background.
-Be sure to stop here for a photograph or two!
+Just before the road, there’s a large grassy area that gives a stunning view of the viaduct with Bamford Edge in the background.
+The perfect place for a photo or two.

 I’d recommend the nearby Yorkshire Bridge Inn for a well-deserved, post-walk drink or meal!